o3de/o3de.org/content/docs/userguide/networking/interest-manager-large-scale-worlds.md

 The [Multiplayer Sample](/docs/userguide/samples/projects/multiplayer-enhanced.md) that is included with Lumberyard contains a practical implementation of these\.
 For detailed information on writing your own attributes, rules, and rule handlers, see [Writing Your Own Interest Manager Attributes, Rules and Rule Handlers in C\+\+](/docs/userguide/networking/interest-manager-custom-rule-handler.md)\.

-## Slice Caching and Entity Lifecycle Management<a name="network-interest-manager-large-scale-worlds-caching"></a>
+## Slice Caching and Entity Lifecycle Management {#network-interest-manager-large-scale-worlds-caching}

 `NetBindingSystem` caches slices for interest manager\.
 Slice instances are cached and reused for the entities from the same slice instance\.
 Whenever a replica is activated, the cache is searched to see if a slice that contains the entity is already in the cache\.
 If the lookup is successful, the entity is reused\.

 When a game entity is no longer needed \(that is, `UnBindGameEntity` is called\), `NetBindingSystem` decides whether to deactivate the entity or destroy it\.
 If the entity is in the cache, `NetBindingSystem` deactivates the entity\.
 If the entity is not found in the cache, `NetBindingSystem` destroys the entity\.

-## Multiplayer Sample Implementation<a name="network-interest-manager-large-scale-worlds-multiplayer-sample-implementation"></a>
+## Multiplayer Sample Implementation {#network-interest-manager-large-scale-worlds-multiplayer-sample-implementation}

 The Multiplayer sample shows how to achieve interest\-based filtering of networked entities in your own application\.